Pylons/pyramid/docs/narr/urldispatch.rst

 High-Level Operational Overview
 -------------------------------

-If a route configuration is present in an application, the :app:`Pyramid` :term:`Router` checks every incoming request against an ordered set of URL matching patterns present in a *route map*.
+If any route configuration is present in an application, the :app:`Pyramid` :term:`Router` checks every incoming request against an ordered set of URL matching patterns present in a *route map*.

-If any route pattern matches the information in the :term:`request`, :app:`Pyramid` will invoke a :term:`view lookup` to find a matching view.
+If any route pattern matches the information in the :term:`request`, :app:`Pyramid` will invoke the :term:`view lookup` process to find a matching view.

 If no route pattern in the route map matches the information in the :term:`request` provided in your application, :app:`Pyramid` will fail over